amauryq/kube-world/security/README.md

 # Check to see if you have cfssl installed correctly
 cfssl version

-# Create a CSR file
+# Create a CSR and private key PEM file
 cat <<EOF | cfssl genkey - | cfssljson -bare server
 {
   "hosts": [